College of Pharmacy Student Handbook

 Notice of Non-discrimination

-Inquiries regarding the University’s equal opportunity policies should be directed to the Vice President for Enrollment and Student Services at StudentAffairs@ketchum.edu for students and the Vice President for Human Resources at HumanResources@ketchum.edu for employees.
+Questions or concerns about this policy or the University’s compliance with applicable laws may be directed to University Student Services at Studentservices@ketchum.edu for students and Human Resources at HumanResources@Ketchum.edu for employees.

 For further information on notice of non-discrimination, please contact The Office for Civil Rights for the address and phone number of the office that serves your area, or by calling 1-800-421-3481.